javavisa12/ACE---Vizdetect/README.md

 ngrok: Tunnels to host and test the app online for easy sharing.
 Workflow:

+The link sometimes doesn't connect to the server , we recommend to test it in google colab

 Input: Transactional data with Time and Amount features.
 Preprocessing: Standardizes data using StandardScaler.
 Detection: Trains Isolation Forest to flag anomalies (contamination rate: 1%).